RobSimons1/ocean-dictionary/README.md

 * Voting on words Page?

 ## Technologies Used
-The languages, frameworks, libraries and other tools utilised for building this data dashboard are:
+The languages, frameworks, libraries and other tools utilised for building this data web-app are:

-*	**HTML 5 -** The dashboard uses HTML5 as a fundamental basis for building the dashboard.
-Where possible semantic HTML is used to give the viewer a better understanding.
+* **HTML 5 -** The web-app uses HTML5 as a fundamental basis for building the web-app.
+Where possible semantic HTML is used to give the user a better understanding.

-*	**CSS3 -** The dashboard uses CSS3 for styling of all elements within the website.
-It is linked from the page to the *style.css* file and is used for all content, including such as layout of colours, navbar, background, images etc.
+* **CSS3 -** The web-app uses CSS3 for styling of elements within the website.
+It is linked from the page to the *style.css* file.

-*	**Bootstrap 3.7.6. -** The open-source Bootstrap framework has been used to implement the layout of the dashboard.
-Bootstrap is also utilised to accommodate the responsive and mobile first design of the dashboard. https://getbootstrap.com/
+* **Materialize 0.100.2 -** The open-source Materialize framework has been used to implement the layout of the web-app.
+Materialize is also utilised to accommodate the responsive and mobile first design of the web-app. http://archives.materializecss.com/0.100.2/about.html

-* **JavaScript -** The dashboard uses Javascript to provide dynamic interactivity, as it is a full-fledged versatile programming language.
+* **JavaScript -** The web-app uses Javascript to provide dynamic interactivity, as it is a full-fledged versatile programming language.

-* **jQuery -** The dashboard uses jQuery, as it simplifies a lot of complicated tasks from JavaScript, such as AJAX calls and DOM manipulation. jquery.com/jquery-3.4.1
+* **jQuery -** The web-app uses jQuery, as it simplifies a lot of complicated tasks from JavaScript, such as AJAX calls and DOM manipulation. jquery.com/jquery-3.4.1

-* **Crossfilter -** The graphs and charts on the dashboard are all linked using crossfilter, which manages the data behind the graphs and charts, allowing interaction with coordinated views and functioning.
-It synchronises all the charts when used.

-* **DC.js -** The dashboard uses DC.js for data visualisation and analysis.

-* **D3.js -** The D3.js library allows manipulation of elements on the dashboard in the context of the dataset.

-*	**Cloud9 AWS (Amazon) -** Cloud9, a cloud-based integrated development environment (IDE) that has been used to write, run, and debug the code used for the dashboard. https://c9.io/rsimons
+* **Gitpod -** Gitpod is a cloud-based integrated development environment (IDE) that has been used to write, run, and debug the code used for the web-app. https://www.gitpod.io/

 * **GitHub -** GitHub has been used for version control of the code by using Git functions in the control panel.
-Github was utilised frequently during the development of the dashboard.  https://github.com/
+Github was utilised frequently during the development of the web-app.  https://github.com/

 * **Google Fonts-** The dashboard uses Google fonts to accentuate certain text. https://fonts.google.com/

 ## Testing